sodaJar/LightInterferenceSimulator/README.md

 --------------------------------------------------------------
 # Light Interference Simulation User Manual
-IB Internal Assessment
+IB I.A.

 --------------------------------------------------------------

-To start the GUI program, run Lis.exe
+Download and decompress the zip file under the Build folder and run Lis.exe

 Guide for creating a setup and running a simulation: